czhangy/UCLA-CS-Electives/CS/CS-174A/notes.md

     - Transforming Planes

-      - Given by 3, non-colinear points
+      - Given by 3, non-collinear points

       - Given by a plane equation: